equilibrez/equilibrez.github.io/_posts/2026/01/2026-01-19-adhd-hyperfocus-hack.md

 Once you perform that one tiny, unambiguous action, you have crossed the friction threshold.
 You have successfully ignited the engine.

 Because the Skeleton has already defined the *next* tiny step, you don't have to stop to make a decision.
 You just slide into the next micro-task.
 Before you realize it, the dopamine from completing those tiny steps begins to flow, and you have engineered your way into hyperfocus without ever needing "willpower."

 ---

+### How to Use the "Skeleton" for Bottom-Up Thinking
+Since you work from the bottom up, the "Skeleton" protocol we discussed needs a minor adjustment to fit your hardware:

+* **Phase 1 (The Dump)**: Continue to get all the "bricks" (data) out.

+* **Phase 2 (The Sorting)**: Instead of looking for a "Big Picture," simply find the first three bricks that belong together.

+* **Phase 3 (The Chain)**: Connect them in a 1→2→3 sequence.
+Once the first chain is built, your brain will naturally "click" into the next one.

+---